input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 a part in validating or finding the catalyst keychain being referenced.

-The `nonce` part contained in the `password` component of the username *MUST* be an integer, and it is the number of seconds since 1970 UTC, when the nonce was generated.
+The `nonce` part contained in the `password` component of the username *MUST* be an integer, and it is the number of seconds since 1970 UTC, when the Catalyst ID URI was generated.

 Applications which use the `nonce` will define its use, anything that does not use the `nonce` will ignore it.

 ##### Example `userinfo` with a `hostname`

 * `anne@cardano` - username `anne` no nonce.
 * `blake:1737101079@midnight` - username `blake` with nonce 1737101079.
 * `:173710179#ethereum` - no username with nonce 173710179.